AlexWaygood/cpython/Doc/howto/regex.rst

 to :meth:`~re.Match.group`, :meth:`~re.Match.start`, :meth:`~re.Match.end`, and
 :meth:`~re.Match.span`.
 Groups are
 numbered starting with 0.
-Group 0 is always present; it's the whole RE, so :ref:`match object <match-objects>` methods all have group 0 as their default argument.
+Group 0 is always present; it's the whole RE, so :class:`~re.Match` methods all have group 0 as their default argument.
 Later we'll see how to express groups that don't capture the span of text that they match. ::